 "Working directly with individuals with an intellectual disability or autism" means that the program specialist's work history must include consistent, face-to-face interaction with individuals.
 Work experience that did not include such interaction (such as administrative work) may not be counted, even if the work was related to indirect support of individuals.

 Years of work may be cumulative.

 Inspection Procedures: Licensing staff will review Program Specialist educational qualifications.

 Primary Benefit: Ensures that the Program Specialist will have the necessary education and experience to successfully perform the duties and responsibilities required of the position.

-Staffing 6400.45(a) - A minimum of one staff person for every eight individuals shall be awake and 45a physically present at the home when individuals are awake at the home.
+Staffing 45a 6400.45(a) - A minimum of one staff person for every eight individuals shall be awake and physically present at the home when individuals are awake at the home.

 Discussion: Anyone who meets the qualifications of a direct service worker and is 18 years of age or older (including the administrator or a volunteer) will serve to meet this requirement, unless the needs of or plan for any individual(s) requires a level of attention or supervision that requires a greater than 1:8 ratio and/or requires staff with specific credentials and or training.

 This regulation only includes individuals who live in the home.
 Visitors are not included.

 If one or more individuals are in the home, at least one staff person must be present.
 Exceptions to this requirement may be made in accordance with 6400.45(c).

-If no individuals are present in the home but may return at any time, a staff person must be present.
+1. If no individuals are present in the home but may return at any time, a staff person must be present.
 This does not mean that staff must be present in the home when individuals are not present, but rather that staff be available to support a person who returns home.
 Exceptions to this requirement may be made in accordance with 6400.45(c).

-Inspection Procedures: Licensing staff will review individual assessment, individual plans, staff schedules and payroll records and will conduct interviews to verity that this requirement is met.
+Inspection Procedures: Licensing staff will review individual assessment, individual plans, staff schedules and, payroll records and will conduct interviews to verity that this requirement is met.

 Primary Benefit: Ensures that there are sufficient staff on duty at the home to meet individual needs.
-6400.45(b) - A minimum of 1 staff person for every 16 individuals shall be physically present at 45b the home when individuals are sleeping at the home.
-Discussion: Self-explanatory.

 Inspection Procedures: Licensing staff will review staff schedules and payroll records and interview staff to verify that this requirement is met.

 Primary Benefit: Ensures that there are sufficient staff on duty at the home to meet individual needs.

-6400.45(c) - An individual may be left unsupervised for specified periods of time if the absence of 45c direct supervision is consistent with the individual's assessment and is part of the individual plan, as an outcome which requires the achievement of a higher level of independence.
+45c 6400.45(c) - An individual may be left unsupervised for specified periods of time if the absence of direct supervision is consistent with the individual's assessment and is part of the individual plan, as an outcome which requires the achievement of a higher level of independence.

 Discussion: Please see 6400.181(e)(4) for information about assessing supervision needs.

 Inspection Procedures: Please see 6400.181(e)(4).

 Primary Benefit: Promotes person-centered independence while protecting health and safety.
-6400.45(d) - The staff qualifications and staff ratio as specified in the individual plan shall be 45d implemented as written, including when the staff ratio is greater than required under subsections

-(a), (b) and (c).
+45d 6400.45(d) - The staff qualifications and staff ratio as specified in the individual plan shall be implemented as written, including when the staff ratio is greater than required under subsections (a), (b) and (c).